Who are the victims of the Highland Park mass shooting?

 Local residents, families and friends had gathered to enjoy the July 4 parade in the Illinois city when a lone gunman opened fire on the crowds from a sniper position on the roof of a nearby business.

-Seven people have so far died in the attack while 45 more were taken to hospitals, several of them suffering from gunshot wounds.
+Seven people have so far died in the attack while dozens more were taken to hospitals, several of them suffering from gunshot wounds.

-Of the deceased victims, five adults died on the scene and a sixth adult succumbed to their injuries in a local hospital on Monday.

-On Tuesday afternoon, officials confirmed that a seventh victim had died.
-It is currently unclear if this victim was an adult or child.

 Here’s what we know so far about the victims: